 Joan Margolius Cherner grew up in Washington, D.C., the daughter of Lilyan and Bernard Margolius.
 She was adored by her brothers Philip and Alan and the friends who filled their home off of 16th Street in Shepherd Park.
 Joan was a member of Calvin Coolidge High School cheerleading squad and an active member in her high school sororities.
 She attended the University of Maryland, where she met her first husband, Stanley Karlin.

-Joan Margolius Cherner is survived by her husband of more than 30 years, Gerald (Jerry) Cherner, sons Billy (Toni) and Michael (Ann) Karlin; bothers Philip (the late Phyllis) and Alan (Denese) Margolius; stepchildren Norman Cherner, Beth Lamb, and the late Jeffrey Cherner; grandchildren Jacob, Nicole, Benjamin, Rose and Dov; and loving nieces, nephews, grandnieces, grandnephews, and friends.
+Joan Margolius Cherner is survived by her husband of more than 30 years, Gerald (Jerry) Cherner, sons Billy (Toni) and Michael (Ann) Karlin; brothers Philip (the late Phyllis) and Alan (Denese) Margolius; stepchildren Norman Cherner, Beth Lamb, and the late Jeffrey Cherner; grandchildren Jacob, Nicole, Benjamin, Rose and Dov; and loving nieces, nephews, grandnieces, grandnephews, and friends.